Cron - live.cron()

 Platform capture

-import { setCronPlatform } from 'svelte-realtime/server';
+import { setCronPlatform, message, close, unsubscribe } from 'svelte-realtime/server';

-export function open(ws, { platform }) {
+export function init({ platform }) {

 setCronPlatform(platform);